stravid/mapgenerator/README.md

 ---
 ### Output
 With MapGenerator.getRawMap() you get the raw map with all helper objects and references which were calculated internally.
-If you use MapGenerator.getMap(includeAdjacencyMatrix) this data will get processed once more for a more lightweight result.
+If you use MapGenerator.getMap() this data will get processed once more for a more lightweight result.

-#### MapGenerator.getMap(includeAdjacencyMatrix)
+#### MapGenerator.getMap()
 Returns following object:

 * **width**